tobyhodges/probable-enigma/episodes/04-data-repositories.md

 > * data sets of interest for you
 >
 > Judge the following:
-> *	how easy it is to find similar or interesting data sets:
+> *	How easy is it to find similar or interesting data sets?
-> *	It is clear what the content of the other data sets are:
+> *	Is it clear what the content of the other data sets are?
-> *	It is clear why the data could be used (ie what for):
+> *	Is it clear why the data could be used (ie what for)?
-> *	They are well described:
+> *	Are they well described?
 >
-> > ## Solution
+>> ## Solution
-> > Zenodo is a good place to keep your data separate from your paper.
+>> Zenodo is a good place to keep your data separate from your paper.
 It gives access to all files, allowing you to cite the data as well (or instead of) the paper.
-> > However, it is not ideal for discovery, and does not enforce most metadata fields!
+>> However, it is not ideal for discovery, and does not enforce most metadata fields!
-> > For example, searching for 'neuromuscular junction' brings also [Surveys of Forest Birds on Puerto Rico, 2015](https://zenodo.org/record/1137170)
+>> For example, searching for 'neuromuscular junction' brings also [Surveys of Forest Birds on Puerto Rico, 2015](https://zenodo.org/record/1137170)
-> >
+>>
 > {: .solution}
 {: .challenge}